What A Terpene Actually Is

 Which terpene is the most important?

-The one that dominates the strain you are evaluating.
-Read the chart, identify the largest terpene by percentage, match it to your use case.
-A myrcene-dominant cultivar is sedating, a limonene-dominant cultivar is uplifting, a caryophyllene-dominant cultivar is grounding, a pinene-dominant cultivar is focus-supportive.
-No single terpene is universally "most important"; the relevant question is which terpene profile matches the experience you want.
+The one that dominates the product you are looking at.
+Read the chart, find the largest terpene by percentage, and match it to your use case.
+No single terpene is universally most important; the useful question is which profile fits the experience you want.

 Do terpenes get you high?

 Not in the THC sense.
-Terpenes shape and modulate the THC effect but do not produce psychoactive intoxication on their own at the doses present in cannabis.
-Caryophyllene is a partial exception, in that it binds to CB2 receptors and produces a measurable pharmacological effect, but the effect is not what most people describe as "getting high".
+Terpenes shape and modulate the THC experience but do not produce intoxication on their own at the levels present in cannabis.
+Caryophyllene is a partial exception because it interacts with CB2 receptors, but that is not what most people mean by getting high.

 Why do my older jars feel weaker than when I bought them?

-Terpenes degrade with time and oxygen exposure, and the cannabinoid content also shifts (THC slowly converts to CBN, which is less psychoactive).
-The 6 to 12-month window from harvest date is the peak.
-After 12 months in a sealed jar, expect noticeable terpene loss and a flatter character even if the THC percentage on the label still looks the same.
+Terpenes fade with time and air exposure, and cannabinoids shift slowly too.
+Flower is at its best for several months after harvest; after long storage you can expect noticeable terpene loss and a flatter character even if the THC percentage on the label looks the same.

-Some products offer terpene blends without cannabinoids, including food-flavoring terpene formulations and aromatherapy products.
-For the cannabis-specific entourage effect, the cannabinoids and terpenes work together, and neither in isolation reproduces the full subjective profile.
-CBD-dominant products with native terpenes are the closest configuration if you want the terpene character without the psychoactive THC dose.
+There are terpene products without cannabinoids, but for the cannabis-specific entourage effect the cannabinoids and terpenes work together, and neither alone reproduces the full experience.
+A CBD-dominant product with native terpenes is the closest option if you want terpene character without a psychoactive THC dose.

 How are terpenes measured on the Certificate of Analysis?

-What is the difference between cannabis-derived and botanical terpenes on a vape cartridge label?
+What is the difference between cannabis-derived and botanical terpenes on a vape label?

-Cannabis-derived terpenes are extracted from cannabis biomass.
-Botanical terpenes are extracted from other plant sources (citrus, hops, lavender, pine).
-Botanical terpenes are chemically identical molecules but commonly produce a less authentic flavor and effect profile when reintroduced into a cannabis distillate.
-Cannabis-derived terpenes cost the manufacturer more and signal a higher product tier on the label.
+Cannabis-derived terpenes are extracted from cannabis.
+Botanical terpenes come from other plants like citrus, hops, or lavender.
+They are the same molecules, but botanical blends often produce a less authentic flavor and effect when added back into a distillate.
+Cannabis-derived terpenes generally signal a higher product tier.

-Is the entourage effect actually supported by research, or is it marketing?
+Is the entourage effect supported by research or is it just marketing?

-Why does indica and sativa labeling not match the effect sometimes?
+Why does indica or sativa labeling not always match the effect?

 Are terpenes safe to consume in vape form?

-Does a high-terpene flower work as well in a joint as in a bowl or a dry herb vaporizer?
+Does high-terpene flower work as well in a joint as in a vaporizer?

-How do I know which terpenes I personally respond to best?
+How do I learn which terpenes I respond to best?

 The Alchemy Editors